 For many years, Rabbi Feldman served as editor-in-chief of Tradition, the journal of the Rabbinical Council of America.
 His many book credits range from the scholarly (Jewish Law and the New Reproductive Technologies, Ktav Pub., 1997) to the personal (Tales Out of Shul: The unorthodox journal of an Orthodox rabbi, Shaar Press, 1999), and he has written hundreds of articles in journals like The New Republic, Saturday Review, Judaism, and The Jerusalem Post.

-Rabbi Yaakov Menken is the founder of Project Genesis, a pioneering program in the field of Internet-based Jewish Outreach and education.
+Rabbi Yaakov Menken is the Managing Director of the Coalition for Jewish Values, a rabbinic public policy organization with hundreds of members across North America.
+He is also the Director of Project Genesis, a pioneering program in the field of Internet-based Jewish Outreach and education.
 Project Genesis hosts Torah.org, the Internet’s premier Jewish learning web site, as well as Cross-Currents and other Jewish sites and programs.
-Both Yaakov Menken and his organization maintain open communication with Jews at all levels of learning and education, and Project Genesis is endorsed by Jewish leaders from across the Jewish spectrum.

 Rabbi Menken is the author of The Everything Torah Book, a basic guide to Jewish thought and history.
 Rabbi Menken is a featured writer for the Baltimore Sun’s In Good Faith blog, and his writing has appeared in the Jerusalem Report, the Baltimore Jewish Times, and elsewhere.